pengyllis/PinguReset/README.md

 An automatic resetter for single instance Minecraft speedrunning, requiring the Atum and WorldPreview mods.
 **RUNS THAT USE THIS WILL BE UNVERIFIABLE**

-*Temporary problem: the program now only works with 1920x1080 resolution, fullscreen, gui scale 2, and (probably) no FastReset mod.
-I know this is stupid, and it is my next priority to fix this.*

 ## Roadmap (soon™)

 - improve checks for water and sand